Tweir195/software-design-final-project/preparation-and-framing.md

 ## Preparation and Framing Document
 ### Background and Context
-We are making an interactive enducational animation about the environment for fourth graders.
+We are making an interactive educational animation about the environment for fourth graders.
 ![Storyboard Image](Attachment-1.png)
 ### Key Questions
 ### Agenda for Technical Review Session